-27 Feb Burdock root: the spiky solution to skin problems
+27 Feb Burdock root: the spiky way to get rid of skin problems

-Whether you are wondering how to get rid of spots, or want to try a different approach to relieving the discomfort of troublesome skin problems such as mild eczema or psoriasis, Burdock Root may be able to help.
+If you want to try a different approach to get rid of skin problems such as spots, mild eczema or psoriasis, Burdock Root may be able to help.

 You have probably come across the Burdock plant without even realising what it is, as you may have been bothered by the small, prickly burrs that give the plant its name, sticking to your clothes.